alisw/alisw.github.io/infrastructure-nomad.md

 ### Simple job declarations (e.g. `rsync` server)

 Simple job declarations, i.e. those that declare only a single job, don't use Levant for templating at all.
-They are simple HCL files stored in the root directory of the [ci-jobs repository][ci-jobs repo], named `<job-name>.nomad`.
+They are simple HCL files stored in the root directory of the [ci-jobs repository][jobs-decls-repo], named `<job-name>.nomad`.

 An example of this is the declaration for the [`rsync` server that serves tarballs for `aliBuild`][rsync-job].